Desipeli/dwk/part4/README.md

 - [Created new repo for configurations](https://github.com/Desipeli/dwk-gitops)
 - Created [workflows](e_4.08/).
 Added sleep command, because simultaneous modifications on gitops repo failed.
 - workflows are executed on push and new tag.
 If github.ref_type == 'tag', production configs are updated.
-- Created separate mountPaths for staging and production volumes for app.
+- Created staging and production mountPaths for app.
+- Added `127.0.0.1	staging.todo.com` and `127.0.0.1 production.todo.com` to /etc/hosts, so I can access the staging app with staging.todo.com:8081 and production with staging.todo.com:8081

 ```sh
 $ docker exec -it k3d-k3s-default-agent-0 sh